dkucinskas/LibCSV4Net/README.md

 ## API

- * CSVReader is responsible for reading and parsing tabular data.
+ * CSVReader is responsible for reading and parsing tabular data ([example of CSVReader in action](#csvreader_example)).
 Parsing is controlled by set of rules defined in Dialect.
 Exposes the following operations:
   * Next() - reads and parses next record (returns true on success)
   * Current - return current record as array of strings
   * Headers - return headers as array of strings

 ## Example